 If you have a paid subscription with one or more child tenants, deleting the main subscription is not possible from the Dashboard.
 Please contact support for that.
 It is possible to delete child tenants from the Dashboard, and deleting such tenants should have no impact on your subscription plan.
 This is because activity and usage on child tenants counts toward the main tenant's activity and usage limitations.

-To reset your tenant to its initial state, you can use the Deploy CLI Tool.
-This creates a "clean" environment for development or test purposes and removes unwanted items.
+To reset your tenant to its initial state, use the Deploy CLI Tool.
+This creates a clean environment for deployment or test purposes and removes unwanted items.

-a0deployby running the following in your command-line interface:
+a0deploytool by running the following in your command line interface:

 npm i -g auth0-deploy-cli

 Get a snapshot of the state you would like to preserve:

 a0deploy export --config_file config.json --format yaml --output_folder ./